Sign: the smallest unit of meaning. Anything that can be used to communicate (or to tell a lie).

 The Nissan ad shown here was part of a campaign targetting a new model of car primarily at women drivers (the Micra).

-We notice two people: in soft focus we see a man absorbed in eating his food
+We notice two people: in soft focus we see a man absorbed in eating his food at a table;

 in sharp focus close-up we see a woman facing him, hiding behind her back an open can.